bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 ### 5. Pay

-I’ve written before about how much salaries can vary across locations, and how much the cost of living affects the actual take-home money you earn.
+I've written before about how much salaries can vary across locations, and how much the cost of living affects the actual take-home money you earn.

-Of course, it’s a given that both [the salaries for DevOps engineers and cloud engineers](/devops/devops-salary/) are generous.
+Of course, it's a given that both [the salaries for DevOps engineers and cloud engineers](/devops/devops-salary/) are generous.
 The median annual salary for each role in the United States, based on data from Glassdoor, is:

 * DevOps engineer: `$115,000 - $140,000`
 * Cloud engineer: `$120,000 - $150,000`

-But let’s take a look at a more usable number, based on location, cost of living, rent, and taxes for DevOps vs cloud engineers.
+But let's take a look at a more usable number, based on location, cost of living, rent, and taxes for DevOps vs cloud engineers.

-Here’s the salary data for DevOps engineers in the top five cities:
+Here's the salary data for DevOps engineers in the top five cities:

 ![dev ops salary](/img/800/devopssalary.png.webp)